antvis/G6/packages/site/docs/api/Plugins.en.md

   readonly hiddleToggle: boolean;
   readonly fill?: string;
   readonly stroke?: string;
-  readonly preBtnStyle?: ShapeStyle;
+  /** style of the back forward button */ readonly preBtnStyle?: ShapeStyle;
-  readonly nextBtnStyle?: ShapeStyle;
+  /** style of the fast forward button */ readonly nextBtnStyle?: ShapeStyle;
-  readonly playBtnStyle?: ShapeStyle;
+  /** style of the play button */ readonly playBtnStyle?: ShapeStyle;
+  /** the text for the right-botton switch controlling play with single time point or time range */ readonly timePointControllerText?: string;
 }>
 ```